 The 14 of us (six new and eight returning) students have made our home in the Toronto Christian Community Church, and so there's the sense of being held by a larger congregation.
 We use their chapel and community room, and the previous home for their priest and his family has been transformed into beautiful classrooms, a library, and accommodations for our main work.

-We arrived in September and began to get to know each other by sharing our biographies, and we discovered deeper commonalities and differences around the coffee pot, in the classrooms, while scrubbing up, and in every aspect of our daily life.
+A contemplation on the light spectrum by Mimi Coleman, Continuing Student sharing our biographies, and we discovered deeper commonalities and differences around the coffee pot, in the classrooms, while scrubbing up, and in every aspect of our daily life.